How do I opt up to an Arlington Premium 50% Local Green or the Arlington Premium 100% Local Green plan?

-First, the municipality must pass an article at a town meeting or a motion at City Council.
+First, the municipality passed an article at a town meeting or a motion at City Council.
 The municipality then selected Good Energy, L.P. to seek bids from TPS to obtain competitive electricity rates for participants.
 An account holder will be able to opt out of the program during a 30-day period at the onset of the program.
 They may also leave the program at any point with no associated termination penalties or fees.

 How does community choice (electricity) aggregation impact my electricity bill?

-The goal of CCA is primarily savings and long term price stability, though savings cannot be guaranteed, due to the fact that there is no visibility into future rates.
+The goal of CCA is primarily savings and long-term price stability, though savings cannot be guaranteed, due to the fact that there is no visibility into future rates.
 Participants will see no change in their utility bill other than a change in price on energy supply.
 They will continue to receive a single bill, make one payment, and continue to receive the same level of service from Eversource.